ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 - Effects are subscribed to the `Store` observable.
 - Services are injected into effects to interact with external APIs and handle streams.

-To show how you handle loading movies from the example above, lets look at `MovieEffects`.
+To show how you handle loading movies from the example above, let's look at `MovieEffects`.

 <code-example header="movie.effects.ts">
 import { Injectable } from '@angular/core';